burnison/clip/README.rst

 Availability
 ------------

-Clip is offered under the GNU GPL 3 license and may be downloaded with Git at git://github.com/burnison/clip.git.
+Clip is offered under the MIT license and may be downloaded with Git at git://github.com/burnison/clip.git.